libremfg/rhize-docs/content/use-cases/ebr.md

 It includes information about items such as the process segments, material, personnel, and equipment.

 As Rhize can ingest data from all levels of the manufacturing process, and do so in real-time, it is an ideal single source of truth to create eBRs.
-The process can be highly automated and highly efficient.
+The process can be automated and highly efficient.
 Our experience in production systems shows that Rhize can typically generate an eBR in less than 500 milliseconds.

 The procedure has the following steps:

 1. Identify the sources of data.
 1. Map the fields for these data sources to Rhize's ISA-95 schema.
-1. Write a BPMN process that listens for a data source, transforms the incoming data to the schema, and then sends a {{< abbr "mutation" >}} to update the Rhize database.
+1. Write a {{< abbr "BPMN" >}} process that listens for a data source, transforms the incoming data to the schema, and then sends a {{< abbr "mutation" >}} to update the Rhize database.
 1. After the batch finishes, query the database with the fields for your {{< abbr "ebr" >}}.

 The following sections describe this process in a bit more detail.